-There has never been a better time to switch to a low fat raw food diet, such as the 80/10/10 raw vegan diet.
+There has never been a better time to switch to a low fat raw food diet, so today you’ll discover a one day 80/10/10 diet menu plan.

 Eating healthfully does no longer mean you have to be under eating and craving the foods of the past, as well as being bored or unhappy with what you eat.